FabioSM02/Requesting-Datas-CryptoCurrency-API/README.md

 - Manipulate the values' API
 - Display the data in web

+## Technologies used
+- JavaScript
+- ReactJS
+- CSS

 ## How I visualize in web?

 - Install the project using git bash or zip folder, if you do in git bash type it: